dasmaetthes/pigallery2_android/README.md

 ## 🌟 Key Features

 - **Folder & Directory Browsing:** Securely connect to your PiGallery2 server to browse your photo and video collection in its original directory structure.
+- **Advanced Query Builder:** Craft complex searches using a dedicated visual query builder to filter media by keywords, date ranges, file types, and other advanced metadata parameters.
+- **Interactive Map View:** Explore geotagged photos and videos on an interactive map.
+  - Easily view the locations where your memories were captured.
+  - **Fullscreen Media Integration:** Clicking on a Mapbox image preview instantly opens the rich fullscreen media viewer for full fidelity viewing.
+  - *Note: To ensure a smooth, TV-friendly interface, interactive maps are automatically disabled when running on Android TV.*
+- **Android TV Optimized:** Full-featured support for Android TV devices.
+  - Optimized layouts and robust D-pad navigation support.
+  - Disables performance-heavy map views on Android TV to keep the focus on smooth media presentation and navigation.
 - **Customizable Layouts & Grid Control:** Adjust column count, image aspect ratios, grid item spacing, and corner roundedness in real-time to match your visual preferences.
 - **Rich Media Viewer:**
   - Intuitive zoom-to-span and panning gestures for high-resolution images.